What Tea Is Good for Liver and Kidneys? 6 Best Options

 5. Matcha Tea

-Matcha tea is another excellent tea for the kidney and liver.
+Matcha tea is another excellent tea for the kidney and liver and is one of the best teas for gut health.
 Like green tea, it is made from the leaves of Camellia sinensis plant.
 One study showed that matcha tea may promote your liver’s health by decreasing liver enzymes in people with nonalcoholic fatty liver disease (NAFLD).

 How to Make Matcha Tea